November 19, 2010

 View and Print Full Document (pdf)

-Oast & Hook certified elder law attorney Sandra Smith has been elected President of the Commonwealth Community Trust (CCT) for a second term.
-Commonwealth Community Trust is one of several pooled trusts in Virginia.
+Oast & Hook certified elder law attorney Sandra Smith has just finished her second term as President of the Commonwealth Community Trust, one of several pooled trusts in Virginia.

 What is a Pooled Trust?

 A pooled trust is a trust established and administered by a non-profit organization.
 A separate account is established for each beneficiary of the trust, but for the purposes of investment and management of funds, the trust pools these accounts.
 For self-settled, or (d)(4)(C) pooled trusts, each subaccount is established by the person with a disability, a parent, grandparent, guardian, or a court, and the trust is funded with the assets of the person with a disability.
 The trust provides that, upon the death of the disabled beneficiary, if there are funds remaining in the beneficiary’s subaccount, the trust must pay to the state an amount up to the total amount of Medicaid assistance provided to the beneficiary, to the extent that the funds are not retained by the trust.
 The pooled trust should be irrevocable to avoid being treated as a resource.

 Third-party pooled trust subaccounts can also be established by family members who want to leave inheritances for persons with disabilities.
 Because these accounts are not funded with the assets of the person with a disability, they do not include a Medicaid payback provision.
 The remainder of this article will discuss the self-settled (d)(4)(C) pooled trust.